sbaik97/School_District_Analysis/README.md

 # Challenge

-**Goal**
+## Goals

-*Comparing two analysis results after removing the ninth-grade math and reading scores from Thomas High School, makeing cohesive conclusions using the Pandas loc method in Jupyter Notebook.
+* Comparing two analysis results after removing the ninth-grade math and reading scores from Thomas High School, makeing cohesive conclusions using the Pandas loc method in Jupyter Notebook.

-## Tables
+## Results

 There are 15 Analysis tables are in the Image folder.
 Attached are a few examples of analysis.